EdwinBoos/generator-appkit/generators/app/templates/README.md

 The build folder is now ready to run in the browser.

-This means now, that you can code in the root folder in es6, and then build the project, then you need to refresh your browser, and it's there.
+You code or make changes in the root folder in es6, and then build the project, then you need to refresh your browser and the change is there.

-If you wan't to let it build automatically when a change happens in es6 folder, there is a watcher task implemented: just call ```gulp ```
+If you wan't to let it build automatically when a change happens in es6 folder, there is a watcher task implemented: Type  ```gulp ```

 Here you see a overview of all the tasks and childtasks: